wjiazheng/IVARS_Review/README.md

 - EndoGaussian: Real-time Gaussian Splatting for ynamic Endoscopic Scene Reconstruction
 - StaSiS-Net: A stacked and siamese disparity estimation network for depth reconstruction in modern 3D laparoscopy

+## Preoperative-to-intraoperative_Image_Registration
+- Using Contours as Boundary Conditions for Elastic Registration during Minimally Invasive Hepatic Surgery
+- Augmented Reality Navigation in Robot-Assisted Surgery with a Teleoperated Robotic Endoscope
+- Augmented Reality Guided Laparoscopic Surgery of the Uterus
+- Video-Based Soft Tissue Deformation Tracking for Laparoscopic Augmented Reality-Based Navigation in Kidney Surgery
+- Point Cloud Registration in Laparoscopic Liver Surgery Using Keypoint Correspondence Registration Network
+- Automatic preoperative 3d model registration in laparoscopic liver resection
+- Automatic, global registration in laparoscopic liver surgery
+- Learning feature descriptors for pre- and intra-operative point cloud matching for laparoscopic liver registration
+- Automatic localization of endoscope in intraoperative CT image: A simple approach to augmented reality guidance in laparoscopic surgery
+- The status of augmented reality in laparoscopic surgery as of 2016
+- The value of Augmented Reality in surgery - A usability study on laparoscopic liver surgery
+- An objective comparison of methods for augmented reality in laparoscopic liver resection by preoperative-to-intraoperative image fusion from the MICCAI2022 challenge
+- Image-Based Incision Detection for Topological Intraoperative 3D Model Update in Augmented Reality Assisted Laparoscopic Surgery
+- Using Multiple Images and Contours for Deformable 3D-2D Registration of a Preoperative CT in Laparoscopic Liver Surgery
+- DNA-DIR: 2D-3D GEOMETRY EMBEDDING FOR INTRAOPERATIVE PARTIAL-TO-FULL REGISTRATION
+- Using multiple images and contours for deformable 3D–2D registration of a preoperative CT in laparoscopic liver surgery
+- Real-to-Sim Registration of Deformable Soft Tissue with Position-Based Dynamics for Surgical Robot Autonomy
+- Feature-Guided Nonrigid 3-D Point Set Registration Framework for Image-Guided Liver Surgery: From Isotropic Positional Noise to Anisotropic Positional Noise
+- An Optimal Control Problem for Elastic Registration and Force Estimation in Augmented Surgery

+## Unsupervised_Soft-tissue_Tracking
+- Ada-Tracker: Soft Tissue Tracking via Inter-Frame and Adaptive-Template Matching
+- Surgical Tattoos in Infrared: A Dataset for Quantifying Tissue Tracking and Mapping
+- Video-Based Soft Tissue Deformation Tracking for Laparoscopic Augmented Reality-Based Navigation in Kidney Surgery
+- Evaluating Unsupervised Optical Flow for Keypoint Tracking in Laparoscopic Videos
+- Tracker Learning Surgical Images By Self-Supervised Learning: An Enhanced Unsupervised Deep Tracking Approach

+## Surgical_Phase_Recognition
+- C-ECT: Online Surgical Phase Recognition with Cross-Enhancement Causal Transformer
+- SKiT: a Fast Key Information Video Transformer for Online Surgical Phase Recognition
+- EndoNet: A Deep Architecture for Recognition Tasks on Laparoscopic Videos
+- SV-RCNet: Workflow Recognition From Surgical Videos Using Recurrent Convolutional Network
+- Temporal Memory Relation Network for Workflow Recognition From Surgical Video
+- Exploring Segment-Level Semantics for Online Phase Recognition From Surgical Videos
+- Cascade Multi-Level Transformer Network for Surgical Workflow Analysis
+- Federated Cycling (FedCy): Semi-Supervised Federated Learning of Surgical Phases
+- LAST: LAtent Space-Constrained Transformers for Automatic Surgical Phase Recognition and Tool Presence Detection
+- Less Is More: Surgical Phase Recognition From Timestamp Supervision
+- Semi-supervised learning with progressive unlabeled data excavation for label-efficient surgical workflow recognition
+- LoViT: Long Video Transformer for surgical phase recognition
+- Hard Frame Detection and Online Mapping for Surgical Phase Recognition
+- OperA: Attention-Regularized Transformers for Surgical Phase Recognition
+- Trans-SVNet: Accurate Phase Recognition from Surgical Videos via Hybrid Embedding Aggregation Transformer
+- HecVL: Hierarchical Video-Language Pretraining for Zero-Shot Surgical Phase Recognition
+- Label-Guided Teacher for Surgical Phase Recognition via Knowledge Distillation
+- MuST: Multi-scale Transformers for Surgical Phase Recognition
+- Surgformer: Surgical Transformer with Hierarchical Temporal Attention for Surgical Phase Recognition
+- Retrieval of Surgical Phase Transitions Using Reinforcement Learning
+- Comparative validation of machine learning algorithms for surgical workflow and skill analysis with the HeiChole benchmark
+- On the pitfalls of Batch Normalization for end-to-end video learning: A study on surgical workflow analysis
+- Frequency-Based Temporal Analysis Network for Accurate Phase Recognition from Surgical Videos
+- Intelligent surgical workflow recognition for endoscopic submucosal dissection with real-time animal study
+- Dissecting Self-Supervised Learning Methods for Surgical Computer Vision
+- Multi-task recurrent convolutional network with correlation loss for surgical video analysis